Tiananmen vigil ban: Hong Kong activists lament worsening freedom in city | DW | 03.06.2021

 "From our experience, it's always better if these young activists can develop their own expertise, so they have a more sustainable way to be engaged in advocacy works related to Hong Kong," Zhou said.
 "They may consider the importance of sustaining themselves in the long run."

-As Hong Kong will certainly not see thousands of people lighting up candles in Victoria Park on the night of June 4, Zhou Fengsuo said activists across the world are planning to hold multiple vigils to "continue the candle lights from Hong Kong."
+As Hong Kong will certainly not see thousands of people lighting up candles in Victoria Park on the night of June 4, Zhou said activists across the world were planning to hold multiple vigils to "continue the candlelights from Hong Kong."

-"It is remarkable for Hong Kong to maintain this tradition for 32 years and we will try to continue the candle lights from Victoria Park around the world."
+"It is remarkable for Hong Kong to maintain this tradition for 32 years, and we will try to continue the candlelights from Victoria Park around the world," Zhou said.